Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Related Works

 \subsection{3D Generative Models}

-Early 3D generative approaches used GANs \cite{goodfellow2020generative} to synthesize various 3D representations such as point clouds \cite{huang2020pf, lin2018learning}, NeRF-style radiance fields \cite{chan2021pi, chan2022efficient, niemeyer2021giraffe, schwarz2020graf}, or SDF \cite{gao2022get3d} from visual inputs, but often struggled to generalize beyond the training distribution.
-With the emergence of Diffusion Models \cite{sohl2015deep, ho2020denoising}, subsequent works explored representations such as point clouds \cite{luo2021diffusion, melas2023pc2, wu2023sketch}, voxel grids \cite{muller2023diffrf, li2023diffusion}, Triplanes \cite{chen2023single, shue20233d, zhang2024rodinhd}, or Gaussians mixtures \cite{zhang2024gaussiancube}, improving fidelity but frequently at high computational cost.
-To address efficiency, several recent methods generate shapes in a compact latent space \cite{rombach2022high, vahdat2022lion,ren2024xcube, chen20253dtopia, zhang2024clay}, and rectified-flow formulations \cite{albergo2022building, lipman2022flow, liu2022flow} have further accelerated sampling \cite{xiang2024structured}.
-However, all these methods assume the objects are fully visible, without considering occlusions, limiting their use in real-world scenario.
-In parallel, a growing body of work studies partial observability, reconstructing or generating 3D shape from incomplete inputs \cite{chu2023diffcompletediffusionbasedgenerative3d, cui2024neusdfusion}.
-Recent approaches \cite{wu2025amodal3ramodal3dreconstruction, sam3dteam2025sam3d3dfyimages, cho2025robust} explicitly model occlusions by incorporating foreground masks into the generation pipeline.
+Early 3D generative approaches used GANs~\cite{goodfellow2020generative} to synthesize various 3D representations such as point clouds~\cite{huang2020pf, lin2018learning}, NeRF-style radiance fields~\cite{chan2021pi, chan2022efficient, niemeyer2021giraffe, schwarz2020graf}, or SDF~\cite{gao2022get3d} from visual inputs, but often struggled to generalize beyond the training distribution.
+With the emergence of Diffusion Models~\cite{sohl2015deep, ho2020denoising}, subsequent works explored representations such as point clouds~\cite{luo2021diffusion, melas2023pc2, wu2023sketch}, voxel grids~\cite{muller2023diffrf, li2023diffusion}, Triplanes~\cite{chen2023single, shue20233d, zhang2024rodinhd}, or Gaussian mixtures~\cite{zhang2024gaussiancube}, improving fidelity but frequently at high computational cost.
+To address efficiency, several recent methods generate shapes in a compact latent space~\cite{rombach2022high, vahdat2022lion,ren2024xcube, chen20253dtopia, zhang2024clay}, and rectified-flow formulations~\cite{albergo2022building, lipman2022flow, liu2022flow} have further accelerated sampling~\cite{xiang2024structured}.
+However, all these methods assume the objects are fully visible, without considering occlusions, limiting their use in real-world scenarios.
+In parallel, a growing body of work studies partial observability, reconstructing or generating 3D shape from incomplete inputs~\cite{chu2023diffcompletediffusionbasedgenerative3d, cui2024neusdfusion}.
+Recent approaches~\cite{wu2025amodal3ramodal3dreconstruction, sam3dteam2025sam3d3dfyimages, cho2025robust} explicitly model occlusions by incorporating foreground masks into the generation pipeline.
 However, these methods typically rely on visual cues alone and do not leverage physical interaction signals to resolve ambiguities induced by occlusion.
-Physical constraints have been incorporated in human–object interaction \cite{chi2025contactawareamodalcompletionhumanobject}, for example by enforcing feasibility constraints derived from human topology in image space.
-Physics-based optimization was introduced in category level 3D reconstruction works \cite{yang2024physcene, ni2024phyrecon}, or in object agnostic works \cite{chen2024atlas3d, guo2024physically, li2025dso}.
-Separately, robotic tactile sensing has been used to improve 3D generation by fusing vision with contact observations \cite{gao2024tactile}.
+Physical constraints have also been incorporated into human–object and hand–object interaction, using human topology, hand pose, interaction priors, pose-aligned implicit representations, or optimization-based geometric constraints for monocular reconstruction~\cite{chi2025contactawareamodalcompletionhumanobject, ye2022hand, chen2022alignsdf, petrov2023popup, easyHOI, aytekin2025follow}.
+Related physics-based optimization has also been introduced in category-level 3D reconstruction~\cite{yang2024physcene, ni2024phyrecon} and object-agnostic reconstruction~\cite{chen2024atlas3d, guo2024physically, li2025dso}.
+Separately, robotic tactile sensing has been used to improve 3D generation by fusing vision with contact observations~\cite{gao2024tactile}.
 In contrast, our approach integrates proprioception and multi-contact touch as 3D-space conditioning signals to guide occlusion-aware generation, enabling physically consistent completion and pose estimation.